modular/modular/KGEN/docs/public/programming-manual.md

 tensor-core-like accelerator blocks and other dedicated AI acceleration units, but they also importantly serve as the “fall back” to support operations more specialized accelerators don’t - things like data loading, pre- and post-processing, and integrations with foreign systems.
-As such, it became clear that we couldn’t build a limited “accelerator language”, e.g. one that was limited to only working with tensors.
-We have the north star of growing to support the full gamut of general purpose programming over time.
+Applied AI systems need to address all these use cases and it is clear that we couldn’t lift AI with a limited “accelerator language” that only worked with specific accelerated use cases.

-At the same time, while innovating in compiler implementation and code generation for current and emerging accelerators is important, we didn’t see a need to innovate in syntax or community.
+While innovating in compiler internals and while support for current and emerging accelerators is critical to our mission, we didn’t see a need to innovate in *syntax* or *community*.
 We decided to embrace the Python ecosystem because it is so widely used, it is loved by the AI ecosystem, and because it is really nice!
 For more information on the challenges with Python, how Mojo compares to other members of the Python family, and other details, see